DevTrav/100-days-of-code/log.md

 **Link to work:** [Realtor App](https://github.com/DevTrav/realtor_app.git)

-### Day 5: August 10, 2023
+### Day 5: August 12, 2023

 **Today's Progress**: I got inspired by my Day 4 hangup and stayed up (or got up early) and pressed on the get a couple of meaningful backend changes through.
 I added the django framework and the accounts app for role-based access.
+After somee sleep, I added the CORSHEADERS to the realtor app (Zillownaire) necessary for user level access to the database.
+I also did some algo work in Python on HackerRank.
-**Thoughts:** More updates after a few hours sleep. lol...feeling excited to be inspired enough to stay up late and get up early!
-(After some much needed sleep...)
+**Thoughts:** Feeling excited to be inspired enough to stay up late and get up early!
+ I realized I have to be much more aggressive in order to see as many solutions as possible.
+I have to get over 200 problems to remain competative in the interview process.
+I also realize I need decent sleep and exercise in order to keep up the ferocity.
+Learning a lot about CORS safety in Django. really enjoying the framework.

 **Link to work:** [Realtor App](https://github.com/DevTrav/realtor_app.git)